 The Fund has one class of non-voting participating shares in issue.
-On liquidation, the holders of the non-voting participating shares rank first in the repayment of the nominal value paid up thereon and, will have the right to share, pro rata to their respective holdings in the Fund's surplus assets available for distribution, after the repayment of the nominal value paid up on the Management shares.
+On liquidation, the holders of the non-voting participating shares rank first in the repayment of the nominal value paid up thereon and will have the right to share, pro rata to their respective holdings in the Fund's surplus assets available for distribution, after the repayment of the nominal value paid up on the Management shares.

 The non-voting participating shares issued by the Fund provide investors with the right to require redemption for cash at the value proportionate to the investor's share in the Fund's total equity at the redemption date and also in the event of the Fund's liquidation (after the repayment of the par value of the management shares).
 In accordance with IAS 32, Financial Instruments, Presentation ("IAS 32") such instruments meet the definition of puttable instruments.
 The participating shares are only redeemable at the option of the Fund during the initial term.
-On 12 June 2018, the Fund's term was extended to 31 December 2020.
-The latest extension was made in August 2020, amending the Fund's term to 31 December 2027.
+The latest extension was made on 26 August 2020, amending the Fund's term to 31 December 2027.